+Dependants 5 None

-Are there opportunities to better promote equality of opportunity for people within the Section 75 equalities categories?
+2 Are th people ere opportunities to better promo e within the Section 75 equalities te equality of opportunity fo categories?

-Section 75 category If Yes , provide details If No , provide reasons
+Section 75 category If Yes , provide details If No, provide reasons

 Religious belief No the programme applies to anyone meeting the programme criteria.

 Political opinion As above

 Racial group As above

 Age As above

 Marital status As above

 Sexual orientation As above

-Men and women generally As above
+Men and women generally Yes, the programme will continue to actively promote female participation given that females have been under-represented in the previous programmes e.g by using female entrepreneur role models and case studies as part of the promotion and marketing campaign.

-Disability We will ensure that all reasonable adjustments required are met in order to ensure equality of opportunity.
+Disability We will ensire that all reasonable adjustments

-No